DevOnTie/odin-recipes/readme.md

-Project https://www.theodinproject.com/lessons/foundations-recipes from odin project where we are supposed to create a small recipe website.
+[Odin Project getting started HTML first project] (https://www.theodinproject.com/lessons/foundations-recipes) where we are supposed to create a small recipe website.

-What I used
+What I've used:

-Html

-headers, lists, links and images.
+Html headers, lists, links and images.